IMalaniak/hdCRM/README.md

 cherry-pick: "fix(#1234): subject message"
 ```

+## Pushing to the repository

+When pushing to the repo there is a Husky tool configured to check prettier style and tslint rules are passed, whenever some exceptions it will be not possible to push the branch.

+There are only two possible issues:
+- code is not formatted or does not meet the tslint requirements
+- somewhere you have `dist` folder and you have to delete it, we will add the ignore rule for the dist folders for prettier in the future

 ## Pull Request Message Format

 We must create pull request message according to the following rules.